multidots/multicollab/readme.txt

 If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as quickly as possible!

 == Changelog ==

+= 5.2 - 15.12.2025 =
+[Enhancement] – Fully compatible with WordPress 6.9.
+[Bug Fixes] – Resolved Spectra plugin conflict causing overlap between Comment Mode notifications and Spectra components.
+[Bug Fixes] – Improved performance on setups with multiple active plugins where loading comments resulted in significant lag.
+[Bug Fixes] – Addressed multiple design issues in the Activity Center for a cleaner and consistent UI.
+[Bug Fixes] – Resolved issue where user mentions were partially hidden when replying from the Activity Center in single-comment mode.
+[Bug Fixes] – Fixed commenting issue where adding a comment triggered console errors and prevented proper loading of the board.

 = 5.1 - 08.10.2025 =
 * [Enhancement] - Improved Dashboard for a more intuitive and user-friendly interface.